Saturday, September 30, 2006

 Written by Lynn Ruth Miller and taken from the Coming Home issue of The Rocking Chair Reader.

 Thursday, September 28, 2006

 My last post was controversial and well, I guess I'm on a roll.
-This one will be a tad controversial, too.
+This one will be a tad controversial, also.

 One of my favorite bloggers is Laura at Here and Now.
-She's such a sweetheart and I would love to have her for a neighbor.
+She's such a sweetheart and I'd love to have her for a neighbor.
 Awhile ago she wrote about an idea she'd read about in another blog--you can read her post here if you'd like.

 In theory, it's a marvelous idea.
 What is the idea?
-You choose to read a book which a friend or relative loves and has perhaps been begging you to read for a long time.
+You choose to read a book which a friend or relative loves.
 And by reading your friend's favorite book you'll be showing him/her you care enough to read something they consider important.
-And too, by reading what they love, you'll perhaps come to understand them better and be able to relate to them better in years ahead.
+By reading what they love, you'll perhaps come to understand them better and be able to relate to them better in years ahead.

-And really, that is a sweet idea.
-And since Laura is a compassionate person, I could totally understand where she's coming from.
+And seriously, that's a sweet idea and since Laura is a compassionate person, I could totally understand where she's coming from.

-And well, even for the sake of deepening a friendship, I cannot read books like those.
+And you know?
+Even for the sake of deepening a friendship, I cannot read books like those.